hedlund/YubiKey-Guide/README.md

 Plug in your YubiKey and configure it:

-    $ ykpersonalize -m82
+    $ ykpersonalize -m86
     Firmware version 4.2.7 Touch level 527 Program sequence 4

-    The USB mode will be set to: 0x82
+    The USB mode will be set to: 0x86

     Commit? (y/n) [n]: y

 > The -m option is the mode command.
 To see the different modes, enter ykpersonalize –help.
-Mode 82 (in hex) enables the YubiKey NEO as a composite USB device (HID + CCID) and allows OTPs to be emitted while in use as a smart card.
+Mode 86 (in hex) enables the YubiKey as a composite USB device (HID + CCID + U2F) and allows OTPs to be emitted while in use as a smart card.
 Once you have changed the mode, you need to re-boot the YubiKey – so remove and re-insert it.

+> **In case you don't want U2F, you can use mode 82 instead (HID + CCID)!**

 https://www.yubico.com/2012/12/yubikey-neo-openpgp/